 Pro Rodeo Hall of Fame & Museum of the American Cowboy

-Starting your day at the Pro Rodeo Hall of Fame will get you in a Western frame of mind.
+Starting your day at Colorado Springs' Pro Rodeo Hall of Fame will get you in a Western frame of mind.
 The only museum of its kind, it’s a pure celebration of the skills and tradition of America’s bull, bronc and bareback riders, barrel racers and calf ropers.

 You’ll be greeted by a life-size bronze sculpture of Casey Tibbs — six-time winner of the Professional Rodeo Cowboys Association saddle-bronc-riding championships and one of the most acclaimed riders of all time — atop his beloved horse, Necktie.

 The museum’s pride and joy is the new Wrangler National Finals Gallery, which overflows with hats, boots, chaps and other memorabilia from big-name championship cowboys such as Clark McEntire, Chris LeDoux and Charles Sampson.
 You can check out a timeline of the finals and gold world-champion belt buckles from the last 50 years.

 There are also videos on how the sport of professional rodeo evolved from frontier life, bios and stories about the hall of fame’s inductees, changing exhibitions of Western art, an outdoor sculpture garden filled with likenesses of cowboy legends and their horses, and a replica rodeo arena.